RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 analysing the structure of a molecule.

 - Tetrahedral stereo parity
-- Double bond stereo parity
+- Stereogenic single or double bond stereo parity
+- Cumulene stereo parity
-- Cumulene/allene stereo parity
+- Allene stereo parity
+- Alternating stereo bonds in rings

 Our treatment of the same shall follow the approach described in the InChI API documentation v1.04.
 Specific algorithms may coincide or